tmhglnd/total-serialism/README.md

 ### Fibonacci Sequence

-Generate an array of Fibonacci numbers.
+Generate an array of Fibonacci numbers `F[n] = F[n-1] + F[n-2]`.
 Numbers are by default represented as Strings in order to allow for bigger numbers than 64-bit integers can represent.
 The calculations are done using the bignumber.js library.
 A second argument sets an offset to pick a certain number from the sequence.

 ```js
 // 10 fibonacci numbers, starting from 0, 1, 1 etc...